TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/characters.rst

 .. csv-table:: Cyberware
  :widths: 90, 10

- "**Synth Skin:** +1 for defending against superficial harm like cuts or scratches.","1 K฿" " ↳ **Optical Camo Weave:** Turns invisible on command.
-Best when combined with *Optical Camo Clothing*.","1 K฿" " ↳ **Pheromonal Secretor:** +1 on social tests (+2 if lots of touching is involved).","1 K฿" " ↳ **Self-healing Polymer:** superficial harm takes half as long to heal.","1 K฿" " ↳ **Kevlar Lattice:** bullet-proof plates. very obvious. +1 for defensive actions.","1 K฿" "**Neuralink:** Digital Interface for the brain.
+ "**Synth Skin:** Protects against superficial harm like cuts or scratches.","1 K฿" " ↳ **Optical Camo Weave:** Turns invisible on command.
+Best when combined with *Optical Camo Clothing*.","1 K฿" " ↳ **Pheromonal Secretor:** helps on social interactions (specially if lots of touching is involved).","1 K฿" " ↳ **Self-healing Polymer:** superficial harm takes half as long to heal.","1 K฿" " ↳ **Kevlar Lattice:** bullet-proof plates.
+Improves defense. *very obvious*.","1 K฿" "**Neuralink:** Digital Interface for the brain.
 Access AR/VR without gadgets, directly through your senses.
 Includes 1 universal chip slot/port (installed behind ear).","1 K฿"
  " ↳ **SenSim™ recorder:** save 1 hour of sensory input.","1 K฿"
  " ↳ **Smart Link:** connect to a weapon’s *Smart Link Mod*.","1 K฿" " ↳ **SkillSoft Slot:** plug in *SkillSoft chips*, 1 K฿ each (max 4).
-Installed on nape or behind ears. ","1 K฿" "**Skeletal Lacing:** Titanium-alloy bone structure replacement. +2 for defense and resistance actions.","2 K฿" "**Wired Reflexes:** Enhanced nervous system replacement. +2 for agility or quickness related actions.","2 K฿" "**Cyber-Arms/Legs:** Hard plastic or metallic limbs.
-Break to avoid receiving up to 10 HP (or a *Mild/Moderate* Condition).","1 K฿"
- " ↳ **Pneumatic joints:** +1 for strength related actions.","1 K฿"
- " ↳ **Spring servos:** +1 for agility/quickness actions.","1 K฿"
- " ↳ **Concealable compartment:** pocket/holster-sized.","1 K฿"
- " ↳ **Hydraulic articulations:** silent joints, +1 for stealth related actions.","1 K฿"
+Installed on nape or behind ears. ","1 K฿" "**Skeletal Lacing:** Titanium-alloy bone structure replacement.
+Improves defense; makes you heavier.","2 K฿" "**Wired Reflexes:** Enhanced nervous system replacement.
+Makes you faster and more agile.","2 K฿" "**Cyber-Arms/Legs:** Hard plastic or metallic limbs.
+Can attach other cyberware.
+Can be used for cover/protection.","1 K฿" " ↳ **Pneumatic joints:** Increases your lifting capacity and core strength.","1 K฿" " ↳ **Spring servos:** Makes your limbs act and react much faster than normal.","1 K฿" " ↳ **Concealable compartment:** pocket/holster-sized.","1 K฿" " ↳ **Hydraulic articulations:** silent joints and higher fine-control of noise during movement and object manipulation.","1 K฿"
- "**Cyber-Eyes:** Improved vision, +1 for visual perception related actions.
-Replaces *AR glasses*.","1 K฿" " ↳ **Protective covers:** embedded shades/goggles. *Extremely cool*, +1 for certain social actions.","1 K฿" " ↳ **Enhanced scopes:** 6X zoom, thermal, IR.","1 K฿"
- "**Cyber-Ears:** Improved hearing, +1 for auditory perception related actions.","1 K฿" " ↳ **Echolocation:** “see” through hearing.","1 K฿" " ↳ **Bio-stress meter:** voice/biometrics lie detector.","1 K฿"
+ "**Cyber-Eyes:** Improved vision and overall perception.
+Replaces *AR glasses*.","1 K฿" " ↳ **Protective covers:** embedded shades/goggles. *Extremely cool* and protect your eyeballs from sharpnel.","1 K฿" " ↳ **Enhanced scopes:** 6X zoom, thermal, IR.","1 K฿" "**Cyber-Ears:** Improved hearing and overall auditory perception.","1 K฿" " ↳ **Echolocation:** “see” through hearing.","1 K฿" " ↳ **Bio-stress meter:** voice/biometrics lie detector.","1 K฿" "**Retractable Blades:** nails or claws. very sharp. *concealable*.","1 K฿"
- "**Retractable Blades:** nails/claws. +2 for melee attacks. :hoverxref:`Base DMG 2 <base-damage>`.","1 K฿"

 Programs
 --------

-**Programs** are commands or quick hacks that anyone can run (with a *Hacking* roll) and are much faster than coding a solution in the moment.
+**Programs** are commands or quick hacks that anyone that has a NET-capable device can run, and are much faster than coding a solution in the moment.
 Once purchased, they are saved in your user cloud storage and are always available.

 .. csv-table:: Programs
  :widths: 90, 10

- "**ALARM**: Trigger all alarm systems in the vicinity.","1 K฿" "**BEFRIEND**: Target bot/turret/drone/camera/etc treats you as a friendly.","1 K฿" "**BLIND**: Overwhelm target device/Neuralink’s optics with a ``blind (Moderate, -3)`` Condition.","1 K฿" "**BYPASS**: Open target electronic lock or unlock E.C.M. software.","1 K฿" "**CLEAN**: Locate and remove any malware present in target device or Neuralink.","1 K฿" "**DELAY**: Make target device/Neuralink’s directives and movements twice as slow.","1 K฿" "**ISOLATE**: Target device/Neuralink’s input and output are blocked and disconnected from the Net, with an “offline” Condition.","2 K฿"
+ "**ALARM**: Trigger all alarm systems in the vicinity.","1 K฿" "**BEFRIEND**: Target bot/turret/drone/camera/etc treats you as a friendly.","1 K฿" "**BLIND**: Overwhelm target device/Neuralink’s optics with a ``Blind (Moderate)`` Condition.","1 K฿" "**BYPASS**: Open target electronic lock or unlock E.C.M. software.","1 K฿" "**CLEAN**: Locate and remove any malware present in target device or Neuralink.","1 K฿" "**DELAY**: Make target device/Neuralink’s directives and movements twice as slow.","1 K฿" "**ISOLATE**: Target device/Neuralink’s input and output are blocked and disconnected from the Net, with an ``Offline`` Condition.","2 K฿"
  "**MUTE**: Block target’s comms, voice, speakers, wireless commands or other sensory output. ","2 K฿" "**OVERHEAT**: Target’s tech/cyberware cooling systems stop working and they receive heat damage.","1 K฿" "**PACIFY**: All target device/Neuralink’s actions are restricted to non-violent/non-offensive.","2 K฿"